LAIP Launches MINI JET: The Smart Solution For In-House Fabric Sampling Debuts At ITMA ASIA

-PRATO, Italy — July 28, 2025 — LAIP, the renowned Italian manufacturer of dyeing machines, is unveiling its latest innovation: MINI JET, a compact yet powerful machine set to transform the way textile companies handle fabric sampling.
+PRATO, Italy — July 28, 2025 — LAIP, an Italy-based manufacturer of dyeing machines, is unveiling its latest innovation: MINI JET, a compact yet powerful machine set to transform the way textile companies handle fabric sampling.
 The official debut will take place at ITMA ASIA 2025 in Singapore, where visitors can discover the MINI JET at Hall H7 – Booth A305.

 In an industry increasingly driven by speed and customization, MINI JET is positioned as an essential tool for textile producers seeking full in-house control over sampling processes, eliminating the need for external lab dip suppliers.